ocastilloreyes/petgem/doc/source/Manual.rst

 --------------------

 This section introduces the basics of running PETGEM on the command line.
-In order to solve a 3D CSEM survey, the PETGEM kernel requires two files, namely, the ``petsc.opts`` file and the ``params.yaml`` file, which are described below.
+In order to solve a 3D CSEM/MT survey, the PETGEM kernel requires two files, namely, the ``petsc.opts`` file and the ``params.yaml`` file, which are described below.